-The Province of Groningen has a population of around 585,000 inhabitants, dispersed over 12 municipalities.
-The Province of Groningen looks back upon a rich history, which stretches back to the early medieval period and - as recent archaeological excavations have shown - even beyond.
-Today we are a dynamic, enterprising and innovating province, with lots of space for nature and recreation.
+The Province of Groningen has a population of around 585.000 citizens, spread out over 10 municipalities.
+The Province of Groningen has a rich and longstanding history, which stretches back to the early medieval period and - as recent archaeological diggings have shown - even further back.
+Today we are a dynamic, resourceful and innovative province, with nature reserves and recreational areas.

 Moreover, with its main port Eemshaven and the harbour area of Delfzijl the Province of Groningen has a thriving economic growth potential at its disposal.
 A further major pillar of the Province's economy is agriculture.